dkessner/PCHA/_sources/doc/topics.md

 * 4.1 Function properties
     - learning targets:
-        - domain/range
+        - find the domain and range of a function
-        - increasing/decreasing
+        - find intervals where a function is increasing/decreasing
-        - continuity
+        - identify discontinuities (types and locations) of a function
-        - boundedness (above/below)
+        - determine whether a function is bounded (above/below)
-        - local/global min/max
+        - determine the local/global (relative/absolute) min/max of a function
     - reference:
         - OSP 1.1-1.3
         - DWFK 1.2-1.3